YB-Yottabyte/PokeSquad/README.md

 The following functionality **goals** have been completed:

-- [x] Make a static API call using async/await and save the results to a state variable
-- [x] Be able to add and edit query parameters for API calls
-- [x] Parse JSON data from an unfamiliar API
-- [x] Application features a button that creates a new API fetch request on click and displays at least three attributes and an image obtained from the returned JSON data
-- [x] Only one item/data from API call response is viewable at a time and at least one image is displayed per API call
-- [x] API call response results should appear random to the user
-- [x] Clicking on a displayed value for one attribute adds it to a displayed ban list
-- [x] Attributes on the ban list prevent further images/API results with that attribute from being displayed
+- [x] The web app contains a page that features a create form to add a new crewmate
+- [x] The web app includes a summary page of all the user’s added crewmatese
+- [x] A previously created crewmate can be updated from the list of crewmates in the summary page
+- [x] A previously created crewmate can be deleted from the crewmate list
+- [x] Each crewmate has a direct, unique URL link to an info page about them

 ## Stretch Features
-- [x] Multiple types of attributes are clickable and can be added to the ban list
-- [x] Users can see a stored history of their previously displayed results from this session
+- [x] A crewmate can be given a category upon creation which restricts their attribute value options
-- [x] A dedicated section of the application displays all the previous images/attributes seen before
+- [x] A section of the summary page, displays summary statistics about a user’s crew on their crew page
-- [x] Each time the API call button is clicked, the history updates with the newest API result
+- [x]The summary page displays a custom “success” metric about a user’s crew which changes the look of the crewmate list

 ## Video Walkthrough

 Here's a walkthrough of the implemented features: